When a Warrant is Issued

 If a warrant has been issued for your arrest, the following procedures apply:

-- You may: (1) pay in full in person at the Municipal Court; or (2) pay online; or (3) pay via our automated phone system (see Payment Options).
+- You may: (1) pay in full in person at the Municipal Court; or (2) pay online (pay online now); or (3) pay via our automated phone system (see Payment Options).
 You may pay the fine using cash, money order, cashier's check, or credit card.
 No personal checks will be accepted for warrants.

 - If you have never appeared in court, or have failed to appear for a court date, you may post a cash bond to have the warrant removed and set a court date.
 Surety bonds will only be accepted upon approval of the judge.
 You may retain an attorney to post an attorney bond for you.
 Please contact the Municipal Court for the bond amount.